 Medjool dates feature consecutively as well, in addition to a variety of nuts.
 Both costly items to have on hand.
 One recipe can remove an entire packet of medjool dates from your cupboard.
 I adore the dates but eat sparingly daily.
 My cupboard without pistachio nuts feels empty, nonetheless, a UK £5 packet would disappear in an instant, if I was to make a Deliciously Ella dessert.

 My issue with the wellness movement

 I am hypocritical because I do believe my lifestyle choices have cured my energy, well-being and skin.
 Having said that, the wellness movement is about selling a beauty ideal.

 There’s huge pressure to avoid ‘bad’ food.
 I sometimes still feel guilty for tucking into pasta or enjoying toast each morning.
-And I’m a health-nut; 15-year-old, takeaway loving me, would struggle immensely on giving up food not ‘pure’.
+And I’m a health-nut; gone are my days of monthly takeaways and post-work chocolate feasts.

 Overall thoughts on Deliciously Ella

 I don’t think Ella should face blame for eating disorders or obsessions with clean eating.
-Ella has tried to distance herself away from that term.
 She’s simply found a diet she likes and one which suits her body and needs.
-It’s not for everyone, but Ella has brought light to plant-based eaters and those looking to use diet to change their wellbeing.
+It’s not for everyone; Ella has brought light to plant-based eaters and those looking to use diet to change their well-being.

 Is the book for me?
 No. Unless I bring myself to buy a Vitamix, I can’t see myself picking up Deliciously Ella often.
-With that being said, I haven’t lost my admiration for her as she’s a great businesswoman and influential in making plant diets more mainstream.
+Though I haven’t lost my admiration for her as she’s a great businesswoman and influential in making plant diets more mainstream.

-If you have enjoyed reading, it’s worth scrolling through my post on Instagram’s Clean Eating.
+If you have enjoyed reading, you’ll love my post on Instagram’s Clean Eating.
 Have you tried any Deliciously Ella recipes?
 What are your thoughts on the wellness movement?